cbernardo/libIGES/README.md

 28 Sep 2015
   + CHANGE OF LICENSE:
-    As sole author of libIGES I am changing the license from GPLv3+ to LGPLv2+ to offer greater freedom to the users of this library.
+    As sole author of libIGES I am changing the license from GPLv3+ to LGPLv2.1+ to offer greater freedom to the users of this library.
 Note that the SINTEF SISL library uses the GNU Affero GPL Version 3 and that its terms apply to libIGES if libIGES is compiled with SISL support.

-At the moment it is not possible to build libIGES without SISL but this will be rectified soon.
+  + Use of SISL:
+    SISL has been removed from the base IGES objects to allow users to take advantage of the LGPLv2.1+ license of libIGES.
+    The INSTALL instructions have been updated to show build configurations with and without SISL.

 30 May 2015
   + The idf2igs tool now exports IGES assemblies which